Similarities and differences of typicality in quantum and classical systems: Typicality in quantum systems

-Typicality thus implies that for a randomly sampled $|\psi\rangle\in\hr_{\!
-D}$ the expectation value $\langle \psi | A |\psi\rangle$ is practically indistinguishable from the thermal equilibrium value $A_{mc}$ with overwhelming probability (exceptions are exponentially rare in $N$).
+In summary, typicality thus implies that for a randomly sampled $|\psi\rangle\in\hr_{\!
+D}$ the expectation value $\langle \psi | A |\psi\rangle$ is practically indistinguishable from the thermal equilibrium value $A_{\rm mc}$ with overwhelming probability (exceptions are exponentially rare in $N$).

+Importantly, all these findings are entirely independent of the detailed properties of the Hamiltonian $H$ which governs the time-evolution of some given model system.
+For instance, $H$ may or may not be integrable, exhibit many-body localization (MBL), satisfy the eigenstate thermalization hypothesis (ETH), and so on.
+On the other hand, this means that typicality does not admit any conclusions regarding the time-evolution of some given model system, in particular its long-time properties such as equilibration and thermalization.
+Finally, also the question of whether the state of some given system can be decently modelled by such a randomly sampled vector $|\psi\rangle$ may often be a very subtle issue in itself.
+For instance, this is obviously impossible for the initial state of a system which is known to be out of equilibrium.

-While these results are by now widely known, we finally mention an immediate consequence which seems to be less known, but will play a key role later on, and also seems of notable physical interest in itself.
-Our first observation is that if $A$ models some experimental measurement device, the same applies to $A^2$ (one simply has to square the outcome of every measurement of $A$), and analogously for $A-A_{mc}$ and thus for $(A-A_{mc})^2$.
+While all this is by now widely known, we finally mention some immediate consequences which seem to be less known, but are of notable physical interest in themselves.
+Our first observation is that if $A$ models some experimental measurement device, the same applies to $A^2$ (one simply has to square the outcome of every measurement of $A$), and analogously for $A-A_{\rm mc}$ and hence for $(A-A_{\rm mc})^2$.
 Typicality thus implies that the approximation